vincent-peugnet/wcms/MANUAL.md

 __Min and max length__ can be specified on the element with the name set to `message` using the official HTML attributes `minlength` and `maxlength`.
 Max length cannot go beyond the hard limit of 16384 characters.

-> ⚠️ Using multiple form input that share the same value for `name` attribute will mess up the form and problems may orccur.

 __Comment modes:__